 Free up drive space

 If your system drive or any other drive has no free space, File Explorer might not work properly.
 Free up some space by trying the directions in our 16 ways to free up drive space in Windows 10 article.

 Solution 7 of 8

 Run System Maintenance troubleshooter

-There is a built-in System Maintenance troubleshooter in Windows operating system which might help you fix File Explorer issues, according to Microsoft.
-To access System Maintenance troubleshooter:
+There is a built-in System Maintenance troubleshooter in the Windows operating system that might help you fix File Explorer issues, according to Microsoft.
+To access the System Maintenance troubleshooter:

 Step 1: Open Control Panel.
 Change View by to Small icons.